aosabook/500lines/modeller/chapter.md

 Thirdly, the CAD tool must offer a way to interact with the object being designed.
 The user must be able to add to and modify the design in order to produce the desired result.

 A domain specific CAD tool offers many additional features for the specific requirements of the domain.
-For example, an architecture CAD tool would offer physics simulations to test weather and climate stresses on the building, a 3D printing tool would have features that check whether the object is actually valid to print, and electrical CAD tool would simulate the physics of electricity running through copper, and a film special effects suite would include features to accurately simulate pyrokinetics.
+For example, an architecture CAD tool would offer physics simulations to test weather and climate stresses on the building, a 3D printing tool would have features that check whether the object is actually valid to print, an electrical CAD tool would simulate the physics of electricity running through copper, and a film special effects suite would include features to accurately simulate pyrokinetics.
 Additionally, all tools would need a way to save and load designs from disk so that users can collaborate, share, and save their work.

-However, at their core, call CAD tools must include the three features discussed above: a data structure to represent the design, the ability to display it to the screen, and a method to interact with the design.
+However, all CAD tools must include at least the three features discussed above: a data structure to represent the design, the ability to display it to the screen, and a method to interact with the design.

 With that in mind, let's explore how we can represent a 3D design, display it to the screen, and interact with it, in 500 lines of Python.

 ## Rendering as a Guide
 The driving force behind many of the design decisions in a 3D modeller is the rendering process.
-We want to be able to store and render complex objects in our design, but we do not want to have a complicated set of functions to render the design.
+We want to be able to store and render complex objects in our design, but we want to keep the complexity of the rendering code low.
 Let us examine the rendering process, and explore the data structure for the design that allows us to store and draw arbitarily complex objects with simple rendering logic.

 ### Managing Interfaces and the Main Loop
 Before we begin rendering, there are a few things we need to set up.
-First of all, we need to create a window to display our design in.
+First, we need to create a window to display our design in.
 We use a library called 'GLUT' for this.
 Secondly, we want to communicate with graphics drivers to render to the screen.
 We would rather not communicate directly with graphics drivers, so we use a cross-platform abstraction layer called OpenGL.

 #### OpenGL: Side Note
 OpenGL is a graphical application programming interface for cross-platform development.
 It's the standard API for developing graphics applications across platforms.
-OpenGL is two major variants: "Legacy OpenGL" and "Modern OpenGL".
+OpenGL has two major variants: "Legacy OpenGL" and "Modern OpenGL".

 Rendering in OpenGL is based on polygons defined by vertices and normals.
 For example, to render one side of a cube, we specify the 4 vertices and the normal of the side.

 Legacy OpenGL provides a "fixed function pipeline".
-By setting global variables, the programmer can enable and disable automatic features such as lighting, coloring, face culling, etc. OpenGL then automatically renders the scene with the enabled functionality.
+By setting global variables, the programmer can enable and disable automated implementations of features such as lighting, coloring, face culling, etc. OpenGL then automatically renders the scene with the enabled functionality.
 This functionality is deprecated.

 Modern OpenGL, on the other hand, features a programmable rendering pipeline where the programmer writes small programs called "shaders" that